nescode/wagtailcmsdemo/readme.md

 ## For developers, From developers

-Demonstration of Wagtail features in this repositories is for developers only who know how to setup virtual environment and setup Django project.
+Demonstration of Wagtail features in this repositories is for developers only who know how to setup virtual environment and Django project.

 ## Dependencies

-There is not dependencies as such.
-You can setup using virtual environment or Vagrant.
+There is no dependencies as such.
+You can setup Wagtail CMS using virtual environment or Vagrant.
 Choice is yours.

 ## Installation